Gananoque River Bridge: Technical details

 Each span has a total length of 20.091 m and is composed of two plate girders with a depth of 1.69 m each with a 2.134 m spacing.
 The entire bridge structure is riveted with 22.2 mm (0.875 in.) rivets.
 The bridge is made of an open hearth-type steel which closely resembles today's mild steel (ASTM A36 steel).

 A single railway track is located symmetrically on top of the girder flanges.
 The 132 lb type rails are supported by 250 × 250 mm timber railway ties in section with a 356 mm spacing.

 A 1991 engineering study showed "no major structural deficiency of the bridge superstructure in terms of excessive stresses or deflections under normal traffic conditions".
-Tests indicated that the static strength of the bridge sufficient to allow trains running at speeds not exceeding 96 km/h (60 mph).
+Tests indicated that the static strength of the bridge is sufficient to allow trains running at speeds not exceeding 96 km/h (60 mph).

 Rehabilitation

 The United Counties of Leeds and Grenville Council has sought to rehabilitate the bridge.
-In January 2013, council estimated the total cost of the bridge rehabilitation at $1.2-million.
+In January 2013, the council estimated the total cost of the bridge rehabilitation at $ 1.2 million.